 The Tubing Run on the Saluda

-My kids and I (ages 10 and 6) did a run on the river, which took about two hours.
+I’ve done tubing on the Saluda River twice and my kids’ ages ranged between 6-12.
+We loved it both times!
 The length of time is totally dependent on the water level.
 If the water is higher and running fast, the trip will take less time, and vice versa if the water is lower and is running slow.
-Either way, the river is pretty relaxing, wide, and calm for the most part.
+Either way, the river is pretty relaxing, wide, and calm for the the majority of the float.

 The Saluda River is a good option for many reasons.
 The river is calm for nearly the full ride.
 There are rapids at the end that may bump you around a bit but we didn’t ever fall off.
 And the river is so close to Greenville that you don’t need to plan an entire day trip if you want to go tubing.

 Once we got checked in and signed the waiver (you can do it online or when you check in), we picked up our life jackets (everyone needs one) and listened to the crew give us the safety talk.
-It’s pretty standard – watch out for wildlife (snakes, fish, turtles), tips on how to not flip or what to do if you flip, when to get out of the river at the end, don’t bring valuables on the river.
+It’s pretty standard – watch out for wildlife (snakes, fish, turtles), tips on how to not flip or what to do if you flip, when to get out of the river at the end, don’t bring valuables on the river, stay off the riverbanks as they are on private property.
 Then our tubes were loaded in the cute little school bus and off we were shuttled to the drop-in.

 A couple things about the drop in point: the path is a bit steep in some parts to the drop in, which is right below the Saluda Dam (I thought this was pretty cool), so watch your footing.
 You should be wearing shoes that will stay on your feet anyways for the trip.
 Watch out here for glass.
 It’s a popular fishing spot and some people don’t clean after themselves.
 Then once you get in and go under the bridges, try to push yourself off so you don’t float and go nowhere like we did.
 We got a stick and I just pushed us into the current – it was all good.